« A genuine wall jeweler ! », Elle Décoration, April 2015

 Michaël Cailloux’s work with the symbolism of bouquets and the messages they are meant to convey.
 His goal: to create jewels that are like magic talismans, adorning our walls as symbols of life and faith.

-Michaël Cailloux’s work on optical illusions, such as the ones that make us see animal faces in clouds.
+Michaël Cailloux’s work on optical illusions, such as the ones that make us see animals or faces in clouds.
 A surrealistic theme where nature loses control of reason.

 Imagination everywhere all around zzzzzzzzzzzzzzze place